NextDoorTutor/graphql-inherit-transformer/README.md

 It allows you to add inheritance to types such that they can inherit all attributes from a parent type without the need for repetition of attributes

+It also automatically converts any attributes for Query, Mutation and Subscription operation that are types instead of inputs

 # graphql-inherit-transformer

 [![Pull requests are welcome!](https://img.shields.io/badge/PRs-welcome-brightgreen)](#contribute-)